siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 Particles are localized regions.
 Forces are boundary integrals.
 Newton's second law is momentum continuity applied to a stable electromagnetic knot.

+Appendix 207 carries this same momentum continuity law to the coarse-grained continuum limit, where Euler-like and Navier-Stokes-like forms emerge.